Archaeology Training at GRAPE

 Dishes may include: cilantro, walnuts, fish, chicken, beef, pork.

-It is likely strict Vegan diets cannot be accommodated.
 Discuss any dietary restrictions prior to joining the team.

 Amenities